 Chipset: Z390 | Memory: 4x DIMM, 128GB, DDR4-4400 | Expansion Slots: 3 x PCIe 3.0 x16, 3 x PCIe 3.0 x1 | Video Outputs: HDMI | USB Ports: 10x rear IO, 7x internal | Network: 1x 1 GbE LAN, 1x Wi-Fi | Storage: 3x M.2, 6x SATA

 With all the tight competition, GIGABYTE jumps into the fray as well.
 For the past few chipset generations, GIGABYTE seemed to be falling behind in the race for the best motherboards mainly due to their basic BIOS which was bodied by other manufacturers.
 This time around they took up arms to turn the tables around through the AORUS Z390 series with their emboldening VRM design.
+This is why it’ll make way to our best motherboards for i9 9900k guide.
 For this list, we chose the most balanced board out of the coveted AORUS series, GIGABYTE Z390 AORUS Ultra.

 It provides fins for its VRM heatsink and is the only board to do that.
 Moreover, it provides better thermal contact between the board and the backplate with thermal pads due to more surface area being in contact.
 This board has a high-quality VRM, 12 phases, 6 with doublers, and includes all the features of all the other boards.
 And if that’s not enough, real-world testing shows the best thermals, with a normal price-tag for the quality of the motherboard.
 Triple ultra-fast NVMe PCIe Gen3 x4 M.2 with triple thermal guards are further enhancing the experience like never before.